 Reducing Stress with Acupuncture

 More and more we’re learning about stress and how it damages the human body and mind.
 High levels of stress in women can cause hormones to be disrupted; and when the stress is extreme it can even affect ovulation.
-Couples trying to conceive can become extremely stressed, and this is where acupuncture can help, by bringing your body back to balance.
-It may be that acupuncture can help with even more serious infertility issues, with some women saying that it helps with treating luteal phase defect and ovulation disorder.
+Couples trying to conceive can become extremely stressed.
+Acupuncture can help, by bringing your body back to balance.
+It may be that acupuncture can help with even more serious infertility issues.
+Some women report that it helps with treating luteal phase defect and ovulation disorder.

 Acupuncture and IVF Treatment